 Journalism code ticket + travel scholarships

-Whether you’re a newsroom developer at a small organization with a strained professional development budget or a freelance developer eager to learn more about journalism code, we created this program to help you attend events.
-We’ve closed our third, and final, scholarship application for this year.
-Join our email list to find out about when the next application will open.
+Whether you’re a newsroom developer at a small organization without much budget for professional development, or a freelance developer eager to learn more about journalism code, we created this program to help you attend events.

 What we’re offering

-- $500 toward the cost (travel, lodging, etc.) of attending an event on journalism technology, or an open source event where you’ll bring a journalism connection.
+- $500 toward the cost (travel, lodging, etc.) of attending an event on journalism and technology, or an open-source event where you’ll build new skills or bring a journalism connection to a new community.

 - Full coverage of your event registration fee (capped at $1,000, but most events in the community cost much less).

 Our applications are open now through midnight Eastern on Wednesday, Jan.
 24. We’ll notify all applicants by Wednesday, Jan.
 31.